lengfei5/mRNA_degradation_kinetics_fitting/README.md

   - [x] Gaussian mode is implemented in the parameter optimizaiotn function
   - [x] Implement Gaussian mode for outlier detection
-  - [ ] Implement Gaussian mdoe for identifiability analysis; this is inspired from the bbmle package in which a profile-likelihood was implemented
+  - [x] Implement Gaussian mdoe for identifiability analysis; Some inspiration could come from the bbmle package in which a profile-likelihood was
-        Consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use. https://cran.r-project.org/web/packages/bbmle/index.html; probably revise the profile-likelihood implementation, because it takes much time.
+        implemented.
-        Probably it is better to run it directly after the optimization.
+        (Give up) consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use.

 - [ ] Since the Gaussian need to calculate error function in log scale, probably need to impute the data if there are zeros

 - [ ] Revise the hessian funciton for SE calculation, because either optim function ofr hessina function can yield NA for some parameters